Carl Günther Ludovici: Work

 He published two extensive articles which sparked heated debate in the learned world.

 He received complaints from professors at the University of Halle, but was led into a lively correspondence with other scholars of his time.

-As editor, Ludovici introduced several innovations in the Great Universal Lexicon and a significantly increased its quality.
+As an editor, Ludovici introduced several innovations in the Great Universal Lexicon and a significantly increased its quality.

 He made the bibliography at the end of each article more complete, made articles much longer and introduced biographies of living people.

-His prefaces to the volumes 19, 21, 23 and the first volume of the supplements are important lexicographical sources.
+His prefaces to volumes 19, 21, 23 and the first volume of the supplements are important lexicographical sources.

-The extensive article on Christian Wolff and the Wolffian philosophy are almost certainly his work.
+The extensive article on Christian Wolff and the Wolffian philosophy is almost certainly his work.